yzsung/yzsung.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a full professor at School of Mathematics, China University of Mining and Technology.
 I am interested in understanding and predicting the behaviour of complex systems, particularly when network structures and environmental fluctuations are involved.
 Most of my work focuses on the concept of emergence—how large-scale patterns and collective behaviours arise from the interactions of individual components.
-In particular, I study network dynamics, the resilience of ecological networks, tipping point prediction, collective animal motion, consensus dynamics in multi-agent systems , aiming to uncover how interaction topologies and environmental noise shape emergent structures and functions in complex systems.
+In particular, I study network control, collective animal motion, the resilience of ecological networks, consensus dynamics in multi-agent systems, and tipping point prediction, aiming to uncover how interaction topologies and environmental noise shape emergent structures and functions in complex systems.

 ---
 layout: archive